If I decide to ingest a psychedelic substance, such as LSD or psilocybin, I am committing a criminal action and risk being punished by law: But why?

 I am not free to put what I want in my own body.

 That’s it.
 I do not enjoy freedom over my own body.
 Think about it.
 Current law dictates that I should be thrown into a cage for the choices that I make about what I put inside it.
 The laws that prohibit me from making these personal choices undermine the whole notion of freedom that is fundamental to our sense of what is right and just in the West.
 I mean come on, we call ourselves the free world!
-But it’s not just about the body, it’s about something just as, if not more, sacrosanct to who I am, an area that I as a free citizen must surely enjoy full sovereignty over; my mind.
+And this is about more than just the body.
+It’s also about something just as, if not more, sacrosanct to who I am, an area that I as a free citizen must surely enjoy full sovereignty over: my mind.

 Psychedelics alter the activity and chemistry of the brain and in doing so, or because of, they alter consciousness.
-In other words, they change how one perceives reality at the most basic level.
-Their outlaw effectively means that the public are not free to explore other modes of awareness or perception – we are not permitted to explore the altered states of psychedelics which enable us to plumb depths of our own minds.
+In other words, they change how we perceive reality at the most basic level.
+Their outlaw effectively means that we are not free to explore other modes of awareness or perception – we are not permitted to explore the altered states which psychedelics facilitate, states that enable us to plumb depths of our own minds.

 How can it be that we are not allowed to explore a domain so personal to ourselves?
 And in doing so face persecution, financial penalty and physical restriction?
 To me this is a crazy situation.
 These laws fly in the face of any idea that we are truly free.
 If we are to enjoy genuine freedom then we must be able to make our own reasoned choice as to what we put into our own bodies and in doing so, how we may choose to alter our perception of the world.
 Without this freedom of choice, we are not in fact free.
 Fundamentally, if you support freedom, you support the legalization of psychedelic substances.